Sectarianism and minorities in the Syrian civil war: Christians

-Christians in Syria, the majority of whom are Arab Christians, along with Assyrian and Armenian minorities, make up about 10% of the population of Syria and they are fully protected by Syria's 1973 constitution, which guarantees their religious freedom and allowed them to operate churches and schools.
-However, the constitution stipulates that the President must be a Muslim.
+Christians in Syria, the majority of whom are Arab Christians, along with Assyrian and Armenian minorities, made up about 10% of the pre-war population of Syria and they are fully protected by Syria's 1973 constitution, which guarantees their religious freedom and allowed them to operate churches and schools.
+However, the constitution stipulates that the president must be a Muslim.
+Alongside Syria's Sunni community, Syrian Christians constitute the vast majority of Syrian refugees who got forcibly displaced during the civil war.
+As a result of forced displacement and large-scale emigrations, recent reports estimate that Christian population has been reduced to around 300,000 members by 2022, less than 2% of the total population residing inside Syria.
+Numerous human rights organizations have criticized the Assad regime for conducting sectarian practices against Christians.